Trump on Truth Social:

-HMS Dragon – Britain’s only high-end destroyer in the Middle East region – has now spent a full month at Souda Bay in Crete, 920 kilometres away.
-It arrived there on 23 March after a short patrol of Cyprus…
+HMS Dragon – Britain’s only high-end destroyer in the Middle East region – has now spent two weeks at Souda Bay in Crete, 920 kilometres away.
+It arrived there after a short patrol of Cyprus…

 Dragon’s operation has been marred by what the MoD said was a “minor technical issue” which led to its routing to port for a “routine logistics stop and a short maintenance period.”
 Experts say the freshwater system was likely not functioning properly.
 The MoD insists “the destroyer will remain at high readiness”…